scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

 > This is still a WIP and not a fully-ready challenge.
 Please contact @steve0xp if you are interested in contributing to finishing this challenge or want to learn more.

-# 🚩 🍷 DeFi Challenge 2: Sommelier ERC4626 Adaptor**
+# 🚩 🍷 DeFi Challenge 2: Sommelier ERC4626 Adaptor

 This challenge is focused on guiding students through the following:

 - 💡 What ERC4626 Vaults are
 - 👀 The typical ins and outs of a Sommelier strategy to be aware of that Sommelier v2.5 Vaults (Cellars) take with their actual strategies.
 This challenge was based off of smart contract work carried out within this [repo](https://github.com/PeggyJV/cellar-contracts).
   - THIS CHALLENGE AND THE CODE INVOLVED IS NOT TO BE USED FOR PRODUCTION CODE.
 IT IS FOR EDUCATIONAL PURPOSES ONLY.
 - 💪🏼 Writing this Sommelier Adaptor to integrate with Aura Protocol and getting experience dealing with some types of the basics.

 > TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE)

-💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
+## 💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
 If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith.
----

 ## **🚨 1.1 DeFi Sub-Branch Context / Disclaimers**